 All Gram Panchayats must strive to prepare and display the following information.

 i.
-Chart on basic data on the Gram Panchayat
+The chart on basic data on the Gram Panchayat.

 ii.
-Chart on funds available with the Gram Panchayat and other line departments at GP level
+The chart on funds available with the Gram Panchayat and other line departments at the GP level.

 iii.
 There could also be painted on the wall of the Gram Panchayat building.